agt/tritonai-validator/README.md

 ### Mutating webhook (`/mutate`)

 Called first by the API server.
-Handles Pod resources and the pod templates of Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, and CronJob objects.
+As a webhook, handles Pod resources only, but is used internal to the Validator when processing Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, and CronJob objects.
-For workload resources, patch paths are rewritten from `/spec/…` to the appropriate template spec location (e.g. `/spec/template/spec/…` for a Deployment, `/spec/jobTemplate/spec/template/spec/…` for a CronJob).

 For each active constraint annotation on the pod's namespace:

 1. Looks up the corresponding `sc.dsmlp.ucsd.edu/default.<field>` annotation.
-2. For **REQUIRED_SCALAR** fields (`runAsUser`, `runAsGroup`, `allowPrivilegeEscalation`): injects a pod-level `securityContext` default for any container that does not already set the field.
+2. For **REQUIRED_SCALAR** fields (`runAsUser`, `runAsGroup`):
+   injects a pod-level `securityContext` default for any container that does not already set the field.
 Fields that are already set are **not modified**.
 3. For **OPTIONAL_SCALAR** (`fsGroup`) and **OPTIONAL_LIST** (`supplementalGroups`) fields: